Jahia/jahia-spam-filtering/README.md

 You should copy these scripts to a work location and then edit the common.sh script to point it to your configuration and administration credentials.

+Once it is configure you can simply use :

+    ./getBlacklistedHosts.sh

+to retrieve a JSON object that contains the list of blacklisted hosts.

+You can use :

+    ./purgeBlacklistedHosts.sh

+to purge the list of blacklisted hosts.

+If you prefer to use the REST API calls directly, these map to the following URLs :

+    GET $SERVER_HOST:$SERVER_PORT/modules/api/spamfiltering/v1/blacklisting/hosts
+    Retrieves the list of blacklisted hosts

+    DELETE $SERVER_HOST:$SERVER_PORT/modules/api/spamfiltering/v1/blacklisting/hosts
+    Purges the list of blacklisted hosts